sigrudds1/godot-mariadb/README.md

 This module has a self contained connector and does not use the GPL connectors from Maria/MySQL and will compile on Windows and Linux, possiblly Mac.

-Copy to Godot/modules and run scons, see https://docs.godotengine.org/en/stable/development/compiling/index.html.
+Copy to "the-godot-folder"/modules/mariadb/ and run scons, see https://docs.godotengine.org/en/stable/development/compiling/index.html.

+-or run-

+git clone https://github.com/sigrudds1/godot-mariadb.git "the-godot-folder"/modules/mariadb

 I will have a tutorial up on how to compile and use this module on https://vikingtinkerer.com, once it is stable.